Roger Zare: 2015–present

 During the spring of 2015, Zare's orchestral work, Tectonics, triumphed in the 3rd Senzoku Contemporary Composition Competition, held in Tokyo.
 Originally written as his doctoral dissertation at the University of Michigan, Tectonics was performed by the Senzoku New Philharmonic Orchestra and was awarded first prize in the orchestral category of the competition.

-One of Zare's biggest interests has been NASA's space program, and he avidly follows both manned and unmanned missions as NASA seeks to explore the Solar System.
+One of Zare's biggest interests has been NASA's space program, and he avidly follows both crewed and uncrewed missions as NASA seeks to explore the Solar System.
 Inspired by NASA's first mission to the dwarf planet Pluto, Zare composed a work named after the New Horizons probe in 2015.
 A commission from the Chesapeake Chamber Music Festival, directed by Marcy Rosen and J. Lawrie Bloom, it was premiered in June, 2015.

 Later in 2015, Zare was commissioned by Missouri Western State University to write a work celebrating the university's centennial.
 His celebratory work, We Are the Movers and Shakers, for choir and wind ensemble set the first stanza of Arthur O'Shaughnessy's famous Ode.

 In the fall of 2015, Zare received a Copland House residency award.
 During his month-long stay at Aaron Copland's house in Cortlandt, New York, Zare composed a saxophone sonata inspired by the rain cycle for Scotty Phillips, who premiered it at the North American Saxophone Alliance Biennial Conference in March 2016.

 During the spring of 2016, Zare was one of six composers selected to participate in the Chicago Civic Orchestra Composers Project.
 His work, Lunation 1113, was coached by members of Eighth Blackbird, and performed at Chicago Symphony Center in May 2016.

 During the summer of 2016, Zare was invited to serve as the Kaplan Fellow in composition at the Bowdoin International Music Festival.
 At the festival, Zare wrote two new compositions and had nine performances of his works, including two world premieres and two American premieres.
 Zare also helped coordinate the composition program and served as a liaison between the festival's composer in residence, Derek Bermel, and the composition students.
 He taught composition lessons throughout the summer and organized the "Guinea Pigs in Bow Ties" concert, a 48-hour marathon in which composers are paired with musicians at random, and then compositions and written and premiered in the span of the following two days.

 Throughout 2016 and 2017, an interdisciplinary collaboration partnered Zare with Elizabeth Hicks, an astrophysicist, and Megan Rhyme, a choreographer, producing Far from Equilibrium, an evening-length dance piece for clarinet quartet and eight dancers based on the physics of turbulence.
 After six performances in Chicago in the summer of 2016, members of the project were invited to present at the 2017 New Music Gathering at Bowling Green State University in May, 2017.